ministryofjustice/moj-frontend/docs/components/date-picker.md

 {% example "/examples/date-picker-excluded-dates", 590 %}

-Excluded dates have the right visual contrast but may be harder to view for users with low vision or colour blindness.
+Excluded dates have the correct colour contrast ratio with the date text and calendar background.
+This is WCAG 2.2 compliant.
+However, these dates may be harder to view for users with low vision or colour blindness.
+This is why there’s also a strikethrough.
+Numbers with a strikethrough can be harder for people with dyscalculia to read.

-If there are a lot of unavailable dates, users will have to navigate through a lot of months to find a date.
-If there are only a few available dates (for example for an appointment) consider showing them in a list with radio buttons.
+If there are not many available dates, users will have to navigate a lot to find one.
+Instead, consider showing options (such as, for an appointment) in a list with radio buttons.

 ### Error messages